LearningNerdGirl/task-manager/README.md

 A modern, full-stack task management application built with Node.js, MySQL, and vanilla JavaScript.
 Features a beautiful Kanban board interface, drag-and-drop functionality, and real-time task tracking.

+## 📖 What is this?

+A personal task management application designed to help users organize their work with a visual Kanban board.
+Built as a portfolio project to showcase full-stack development skills including:

+- RESTful API design with Node.js/Express
+- Database management with MySQL
+- Modern frontend development with vanilla JavaScript
+- UI/UX design with responsive layouts
+- Authentication & security implementation

+**Ideal for:** Developers, students, freelancers, or anyone needing a simple yet effective task tracker.

 ![Task Manager Screenshot](screenshot.png)

 ## ✨ Features